amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

 After 10 minutes, your dough should be more relaxed.
 Scrape any flour away from the counter next to the dough.
 You don't want a lot of flour at this stage or the dough won't stick together after shaping.

 Use the bench knife or your hands to flip the dough onto the clear counter.
-Perform another letter fold and shape into a ball.
-This will create a boule.
+Perform another letter fold and shape into a ball for a boule or shape into a bâtard for an oval shape.
+Keep in mind that for the bâtard you will need an oval banneton or oval bowl to keep this shape throughout the proof.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/WXQ7XrIMGEo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Get your [banneton basket](https://amzn.to/3Y3PE3w) or bowl and add a liner.
 If you don't have a liner use a cotton dish towel and lightly mist it with water.
 Sprinkle rice flour or all-purpose flour onto the liner.
 Make sure it is all up the sides, you don't want your dough to stick.